 St. Edward’s, a leading Texas university, received the award for successfully advancing strategies that increase opportunity, persistence and degree completion for low-income, first-generation, minority, adult, veteran, disabled and other underserved students.

 The Princeton Review named St. Edward’s University to its 2014 Best Colleges: Region by Region.

 Additionally, The Princeton Review and Campus to Community Coalition of Texas previously selected St. Edward’s for the guide, “Colleges with a Conscience: An Engaged Student’s Guide to College.”
 Highlighting socially responsible colleges and universities, the book was designed to help high school students incorporate service and involvement opportunities into their college selection process and to showcase campuses making an institutional commitment to engage in their communities.

-Students scored St. Edward’s highly in the 2011 National Survey of Student Engagement (NSSE), a tool for measuring collegiate quality based on indicators of student engagement.
-The survey does not rank schools, but rather provides benchmarks that illustrate the extent to which undergraduate students engage in practices that are important to their learning.
-The 2011 NSSE survey includes data from 416,000 randomly selected first-year and senior students at 672 colleges and universities, including numerous Texas universities.
+St. Edward’s scored highly in the 2015 National Survey of Student Engagement (NSSE), which measures collegiate quality based on students’ involvement in practices that are important to their learning.
+The survey does not rank schools, but rather provides benchmarks that illustrate the extent to which universities effectively set high expectations, and support and motivate students to do their best work.
+The 2015 NSSE survey includes data from more than 315,000 randomly selected first-year and senior students at 541 U.S. colleges and universities, including numerous Texas universities

-St. Edward’s, one of the top universities in Texas, exceeded the national average in all five benchmark areas:
+St. Edward’s met or exceeded the national average in all benchmark areas: